Do you have any experience with non-rectified or rectified tiles? If you have to pick among them, how do you make a decision?

 As a result, they may have slight variations in size and shape due to the high temperature of the kiln.
 Such differences can give displays a more traditional, natural, and handmade look.

 Because there are size variations for each non-rectified tile, when installing, they generally need a wider grout line than rectified tiles, which can add texture and a feeling of warmth to a space, making them good for projects with a homely, earthy, rustic or vintage-inspired style.
+This also makes them a natural fit alongside glazed tiles, which are commonly used to create that same warm, traditional feel.

 III.
 Differences Between Rectified and Non-Rectified Tiles